bywolee/base-/README.md

 ## 🎮 ERC-1155 on Base
 Multi-token standard ideal for gaming and batch operations.
 Lower fees on Base make ERC-1155 batch transfers economically viable for high-frequency use cases.

+## 🛡 Access Control
+Uses OpenZeppelin's `AccessControl` for granular role-based permissions.
+Roles are defined at deployment and can be granted or revoked by admins.